 300 E. Nine Mile Rd.

 Ferndale, MI 48220

 Yes.
-Bulk items shall not be placed at the curb for pickup prior to 4:00 p.m. the day before your collection day.
+Bulk items shall not be placed at the curb for pickup before 4:00 p.m. the day before your collection day.
 Bulk items include appliances such as washers, dryers, hot water tanks, air conditions, refrigerators, and furniture.
-Doors to bulk items shall be removed before taken to the curb for pickup.
+Doors to bulk items shall be removed before being taken to the curb for pickup.

 Paints, garden chemicals, automotive products, antifreeze, household cleaners, solvents, insulin syringes, and other hazardous household materials may be accepted by appointment only.